john-org/2-react-Intro/readme.md

 Creating a React project requires a lot of tooling and setup.
 Fortunately Facebook has created a bootstrapping system called [Create React App](https://facebook.github.io/create-react-app/)

-To create a new project, ensure that you are in today's project folder and run:
+To create a new project, ensure that you are cd'ed in today's project folder and run:

 ```sh
 npx create-react-app pirates